 5. Does the Foundation fund faith-based organizations?

 The Foundation funds only non-sectarian programs.
 A religiously affiliated group may operate a program, but participation must be open to anyone and be non-discriminatory.
 The service delivery must be free of worship and religious teaching.

 6. Are there organizations or activities that the Foundation does not fund?

-6. What types of support are available from the Foundation?
+7. What types of grant awards are available from the Foundation?

 The Foundation supports the following: 1) general operating support; 2) new, expanding, or sustaining program services; and 3) capital expenditures, including equipment, facility improvements, technology, and vehicles.

 8. What is the average size of a grant?